-To adjust Bass, Treble, Balance and Fade, press the AUDIO control knob until the desired mode appears in the display.
-Turn the Tuning knob to adjust Bass and Treble to the desired level.
-You can also use the Tuning knob to adjust Fader and Balance modes.
-Fader adjusts the sound level between the front and rear speakers and Balance adjusts the sound between the right and left speakers.
+To adjust Bass, Treble, Balance and Fade, push the AUDIO control knob until the desired mode appears in the display.
+Turn the tuning knob to adjust Bass and Treble to the desired level.
+You can also use the tuning knob to adjust Fade and Balance modes.
+Fade adjusts the sound level between the front and rear speakers and Balance adjusts the sound between the right and left speakers.

-Once you have adjusted the sound quality to the desired level, press the AUDIO control knob repeatedly until the radio or CD display reappears.
+Once you have adjusted the sound quality to the desired level, push the AUDIO control knob repeatedly until the radio or CD display reappears.
 Otherwise, the radio or CD display will automatically reappear after about 10 seconds.